wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/integration-and-testing.md

 ---
-title: 'Integration and testing Klarna'
+title: 'Integration and testing'
 breadcrumb_title: 'Integration and testing'
 weight: 40
-meta_title: "Integration and testing Klarna - MultiSafepay Docs"
+meta_title: "Klarna - Integration and testing - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
-short_description: "Integration and testing Klarna in your ecommerce platform"
+short_description: "Integrating and testing Klarna in your ecommerce platform"
 layout: 'child'
 logo: '/logo/Payment_methods/Klarna.svg'
 ---